gundamboy/reactnd-would-you-rather/README.md

 # Would You Rather Project
-This is the starter code for the final assessment project for Udacity's React & Redux course.
+Udacity React JS Nanaodegree project.
+This project covers the redux portion of the course.

-## To use this project:
+## To run this project:
 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+## To use this project:
+* Login using a pre-made user
+* Navigate the dashboard using the tabs.
+* Submit answers using the "Submit your vote link"
+* Add new Questions using the "New Question" navigation link
+* Check your stats on the leaderboard.